pstimpel/otpweb/README.md

 - the timestamp the entry was created
 - base64 encoded binary data of all the icons you uploaded to your installation of OTP web

 You can put this file elsewhere, even on public clouds.
-For decrypting the the entries, the other party needs your password.
-And of course your password is strong, not stored in that backup-file, and not publicly available.
+For decrypting the entries, the other party needs your password.
+And of course your password is strong, and not stored in that backup-file, and not publicly available.

 You can restore your data by just uploading the json file.